cardano-foundation/merkle-tree-java/README.md

 - more unit tests
 - java docs
 - publish to maven central
-- another maven module doing serialisation?
-- merkle proof handling
-- bloxbean library should have minimalistic interface for PlutusDataSerializer (change in bloxbean lib)
+- bloxbean library could have minimalistic library, something like: cardano-client-serialization.jar